slidevjs/slidev/docs/guide/animations.md

 ## Transitions

-The built-in support for slides and elements transitions is NOT provided in the current version.
-We are have planned to add it in the next major version.
+The built-in support for slides and elements transitions is NOT YET provided in the current version.
+We are planning to add support for them in the next major version.
 Before that, you can still use your custom styles and libraries to do that.